What It Is

-When creating an employee grievance policy, a manager should
+When creating an employee grievance policy, a manager should:

-- Research and understand employee rights
+- Step One: Research and understand employee rights.

 Employee rights vary depending on which state the employee works in, as well as whether he/she works in the private sector or public sector.
 The Department of Labor provides a summary of its major employee protection laws and the North Carolina Department of Labor offers a helpful FAQ page.
 A manager may also wish to consult an attorney to ensure that the policy supports employees’ legal rights.

-In larger organizations, employees should report their grievances to a human resources (HR) representative.
+Step Two: In larger organizations, employees should report their grievances to a human resources (HR) representative.
 In smaller organizations, the manager can designate a higher-level employee to handle staff complaints and concerns.
 If an employee has a complaint about the person designated to handle grievances, the policy should indicate another person to whom the employee can report.

-South Carolina’s state government job website provides a model grievance policy, which may prove helpful when drafting a new policy or revising an existing one.
+Step Three: South Carolina’s state government job website provides a model grievance policy, which may prove helpful when drafting a new policy or revising an existing one.
 Also, you can access sample grievance letter templates here.
 Employees may find that a template helps them organize and articulate their concerns more clearly.

-- Creating a written grievance policy
+- Step One: Create a written grievance policy.

 Resources for More Information